 Placing Your Order

 As orders for hatching eggs are placed, eggs are gathered separately each day and carefully stored to keep the air cell in it’s proper position.
-When the order is complete, the eggs will be packaged and shipped to your local post office.
-When the eggs arrive at the post office, you will be notified via the phone number you provide during your checkout/registration process with us.
-The package will be held at the post office until you pick them up.
-It will NOT be delivered to your front door.
+When the order is complete, the eggs will be packaged and shipped to you.
+We are no longer shipping to post offices as “hold for pickup” as many post offices were holding the packages and not calling the customer right away, prolonging the shipping process.
+We are now shipping directly to your shipping address.

-This process of gathering specific eggs that are ideal for hatching (such as: clean eggs, no large pores or calcium deposits, no double-yolkers, nice air cell, and of course the best coloring) can take anywhere from 1-4 weeks before your eggs are shipped.
+This process of gathering specific eggs that are ideal for hatching (such as: clean eggs, no calcium deposits, no double-yolkers, perfectly positioned and healthy air cell, and of course the best coloring) can take anywhere from 1-4 weeks before your eggs are shipped.
 Please be patient.
 We will be sure to communicate fully during this process.

 Because we are a small farm breeder and NOT a large scale hatchery, our supply can be limited at times.
 Our breeding birds are not kept confined in cages and are allowed to free range on their own fresh pasture whenever they please, just like our other flocks.
 We believe that just because we are using their eggs for hatching, doesn’t mean they shouldn’t still live the lavish and peaceful life of a farm chicken.
 Treating our breeding flock(s) this way creates happy hens and healthy offspring and increases the hatching rate of our fertile eggs.
 The downside of this freedom, however, is that even with our careful precautions and best efforts, these birds are still susceptible to prey attacks and we do lose a few of our breeding hens per year.
 During a time of low supply or large amounts of orders we are filling, we will have waiting lists available to allow you to still purchase hatching eggs if you are willing to wait in line for these exceptionally healthy eggs.